Cécile Kyenge

 Cécile Kashetu Kyenge ([seˈsil ˈkjɛŋɡe]; born Kashetu Kyenge, 28 August 1964) is an Italian politician and ophthalmologist.
-She was the Minister for Integration in the 2013–14 Letta Cabinet.
-From 2014 until 2019, she was a Member of the European Parliament (MEP).
-Kyenge is of Congolese descent.
+She served as the Minister for Integration in the Letta Cabinet and was an MEP in the 8th European parliament.

 After moving to Italy in 1983 at the age of 19, she became a qualified ophthalmologist in Modena, Emilia-Romagna.
 She has founded an intercultural Association (DAWA) to promote mutual awareness, integration and cooperation between Italy and Africa, particularly in her country of birth, the Democratic Republic of Congo.
 She is also the spokesperson of the association "March First", which works to promote the rights of migrants in Italy.

 In February 2013 she was elected member of the Chamber of Deputies for the Democratic Party in Emilia-Romagna.
 Two months later she was appointed Minister for Integration in the grand coalition government formed by Enrico Letta, becoming Italy's first black cabinet minister.
 She supports the introduction of a Jus soli law to grant citizenship to children of immigrants born on Italian soil.

-Biography
+Early life and education

 Kyenge was born in Kambove (Haut-Katanga District) in the Democratic Republic of Congo on 28 August 1964.
 She arrived in Italy with a student visa in 1983.
 She has a degree in medicine and surgery from the Università Cattolica del Sacro Cuore in Rome.
 She is a specialist in ophthalmology at the University of Modena and Reggio Emilia.

-In 2002 she founded the Association for Intercultural DAWA ("dawa" is a Kiswahili word meaning "medicine"), with the aim of promoting mutual understanding of different cultures and develop processes of awareness, integration and cooperation between Italy and Africa, particularly in the Democratic Republic of Congo where Kyenge focuses mostly her efforts.
-Since September 2010 she has been the national spokesperson of the Italian association "March First" that works to promote the rights of migrants.
+In 2002, she founded the Association for Intercultural DAWA ("dawa" is a Kiswahili word meaning "medicine"), with the aim of promoting mutual understanding of different cultures and develop processes of awareness, integration and cooperation between Italy and Africa, particularly in the Democratic Republic of Congo where Kyenge focuses mostly her efforts.
+Since September 2010, she has been the national spokesperson of the Italian association "March First" that works to promote the rights of migrants.
 She collaborates with various organizations and associations in national campaigns on the rights of citizenship.
 She collaborates with many Italian magazines, including Combonifem and Corriere Immigrazione, an online newspaper and a weekly journal on the culture of Italy of the present and future.

+Career

 Early political career

-In 2004 Kyenge was elected in a district of the town of Modena for the Democrats of the Left and later became the provincial head of the Forum of International Cooperation and Immigration.
+In 2004, Kyenge was elected in a district of the town of Modena for the Democrats of the Left and later became the provincial head of the Forum of International Cooperation and Immigration.

-On 7 June 2009 Kyenge was elected provincial councilor in Modena for the Democratic Party (PD) and joined the committee Welfare and social policies.
+On 7 June 2009, Kyenge was elected provincial councilor in Modena for the Democratic Party (PD) and joined the committee Welfare and social policies.
 She is also responsible for immigration policies in Emilia-Romagna for the Democratic Party.

-On 25 February 2013 Kyenge was elected member of the Chamber of Deputies for the PD in Emilia-Romagna.
+On 25 February 2013, Kyenge was elected member of the Chamber of Deputies for the PD in Emilia-Romagna.

 Immediately after her election to the Italian Parliament, with the support of other signatories (Pier Luigi Bersani, Khalid Chaouki and Roberto Speranza), she began to promote a plan for a law granting citizenship to children of immigrants born on Italian soil (a so-called Ius soli law).